Garrihy sisters

 Aoibhín Garrihy, Ailbhe Garrihy and Doireann Garrihy are Irish social media influencers, having played different roles in the entertainment industry.
 Aoibhín is an actress, having played Neasa Dillon in RTÉ One's Fair City from 2010 to 2013.
-She came second in the first series of the Irish version of Dancing with the Stars.
+She was a finalist in the first series of the Irish version of Dancing with the Stars.
 Ailbhe is a publicist.
 Doireann is a comedy impressionist, known for two series of The Doireann Project, and radio and television presenter, hosting the revival in 2018 of RTÉ Two's The Podge and Rodge Show.

 Early life

 The Garrihys came from Castleknock, County Dublin, the daughters of Eugene and Clare.
-Eugene is now an entrepreneur, the director of ferry companies, Dublin Bay Cruises and Doolin2Aran.
+Eugene is now an entrepreneur, the director of ferry companies Dublin Bay Cruises and Doolin2Aran.

 Aoibhín

 Aoibhín (born 20 June 1987) has acting credits including Fair City, Love/Hate, and Mattie.

 In 2017, Garrihy was a contestant in the first series of RTÉ's Dancing with the Stars.
 On 26 March 2017, she reached the final of the competition with her professional partner, Vitali Kozmin.
 They finished as runners-up to Aidan O'Mahony and Kozmin's wife, Valeria Milova.

 In 2018, she was a guest chef on TV3's The Restaurant.

-She lives in Co.
-Clare with husband, John Burke, and their three children.
+She lives in County Clare with husband, John Burke, and their three children.

 Ailbhe

 Ailbhe (born 19 April 1990) is a graduate of Dublin City University.
 She now works for the family business, Dublin Bay Cruises.
+She resides in Dublin with her husband and their two sons.